gzweigle/open-hybrid-piano/documentation/README.md

 # DIY Hybrid Digital Grand Piano - High Level Documentation

 Three versions of the piano are in development.
 More are likely in the future.
-Further details, design, code, and hardware is in the root level *firmware*, *hardware*, and *software* directories.
+Further details, design, code, and hardware is in the root level *firmware*, *hardware*, *mechanical*, and *software* directories.

 If a piano based on one of these architectures is stable enough for release, then information on all components required to build the piano is in the root level *packages* directory.